What is Ransomware?

 5. Right-click on the Drive, Folder, or File you wish to restore and click Export…

-6. Lastly, ShadowExplorer will prompt for location where you want to save the copy of recovered files.
+6. Lastly, ShadowExplorer will prompt for the location where you want to save the recovered files.